govau/service-manual/content/standard/13-encourage-use-of-the-digital-service/how.md

 ### [2]In Discovery and Alpha stages

 Your user research will give you a good understanding of where people want to access your service and their levels of digital skill.
-Through the [Discovery](/service-design-delivery-process/discovery-stage/) and [Alpha](/service-design-delivery-process/alpha-stage/) stages you need to understand:
+Through the [Discovery stage](/service-design-delivery-process/discovery-stage/) and [Alpha stage](/service-design-delivery-process/alpha-stage/) you need to understand:
 - the users’ journeys and how they interact with your service, digitally or otherwise
 - existing alternative channels and how users currently interact with them
 - what percentage of users access digital and non-digital channels